Vectoryzed/Web-Applications/README.md

 _______________________________________________________________________________

 Please note that all the material into this repository is protected by Coursera Honor code:

-Plagiarism is when you copy words, ideas, or any other materials from another source without giving credit.
-Plagiarism is unacceptable in any academic environment, and is a serious violation of Coursera's Honor Code.
+<i>Plagiarism is when you copy words, ideas, or any other materials from another source without giving credit.
+Plagiarism is unacceptable in any academic environment, and is a serious violation of Coursera's Honor Code.</i>